viet34tqc/notebook/nestjs.md

 ## Guards

-It's like interceptor and sit before route handler to determine a request can be handled by the route handler or not
+It's like interceptor and sits before route handler to determine if a request can be handled by the route handler or not

 **Use cases**: Authorization, use to protect private route